-I was fortunate enough to get to examine this by spending a month in Berlin with my good friend Sherry Ott of Ottsworld as guests of Go with Oh short term apartment rentals and be a part of what they called “Living La Vida Local” – an experiment to play around with this theme and investigate what it means, at least to me.
+I was fortunate enough to get to examine this by spending a month in Berlin with my friend Sherry Ott of Ottsworld as guests of Go with Oh short term apartment rentals and be a part of what they called “Living La Vida Local” – an experiment to play around with this theme and investigate what it means to do Berlin like a local, at least to me.

 Getting Local vs. Being a Local

 Of course, I think it is subjective and each traveler’s definition is different.
 And that’s just fine.
 I believe there is no way to actually be a local in a few months or even a few years.
 You really have to live in a place to be able to experience more of the issues and bureaucratic stuff, and have time for some of the sheen of the ‘nice’ people to possibly wear off…or the opposite, to be really let ‘in’ and make real friends.
 But to try to get more local is doable and here’s how I attempted it.